tanmay0329/Robocon24-Balls-Detection-Pytorch/README.md

 This Project contains custom made Models for detecting balls in silo and storage zone made on Roboflow and Trained on Google Colab
+Models with more than 95% accuracy
 ## Overview

 This project uses resources from the following links: